rav349/StockXPayoutBot/README.md

 You can also return the payout for all sizes of a shoe by not specifying a size, but I wouldn’t recommend as this can cause errors and cause CloudFlare protection to kick in

+**Will probably make changes and clean up the code but I don't have the time atm**